 But the Dutch had been living at the tip of Manhattan for over 25 years by the time the sturdier wall was built in 1653.
 In truth, it was commissioned to keep out a different sort of enemy.

 You’ll be pleased to know that one-legged director-general Peter Stuyvesant was the man who ordered the construction of the wall — in his words, “to surround the greater part of the city with a high stockade and small breastwork” — to replace the inadequate wooden barrier that had previously marked the city’s northern border.

 A model of New Amsterdam made in 1933, clearly showing how sudden the city borders stopped thanks to the wall.

-But in 1653 the tides of the motherland spilled onto their shores, as the war between England and the Netherlands threatened the remote and undefended new city.
-The Dutch intended to launch ships from New Amsterdam harbor in battle against the English.
+But in 1653, the tides of the motherland spilled onto their shores as the war between England and the Netherlands threatened the remote and undefended new city.
+The Dutch intended to launch ships from New Amsterdam harbor in a battle against the English.

 As a result, the English colonies up north were sure to retaliate, either by sea or, feared Stuyvesant, over land, possibly teaming with hostile Indian forces, down through undefended Manhattan island.

 Essentially, the wall that helped give us Wall Street was built because Stuyvesant feared attacks not just from Indian tribes, but from the European colonies of Connecticut, Massachusetts and New Haven!

 Looking at this more well-known map of New Amsterdam – the Costello Plan of 1660 — one can see the two gates very clearly.

 Stuyvesant called upon the 43 richest residents of New Amsterdam to provide funding to fix up the ailing Fort Amsterdam and to construct a stockade across the island to prevent attacks from the north, while it took New Amsterdam’s most oppressed inhabitants — slave labor from the Dutch West India Company — to actually build the wall.